DevOpsPlayground/atlantis-automation/README.md

 ```
 ![Gitlab repo home](/image/6_gitlab.png)

-Reaching here means you have fully set up Alantis to accept connections and events from Gitlab.
+Reaching this point indicates that you have successfully configured Atlantis to accept connections and events from Gitlab.
 Next section we will be launching Atlantis with the environment variables we defined earlier.

 ## Atlantis Install and Set Up